amitport/DRIVE-One-bit-Distributed-Mean-Estimation/README.md

 # DRIVE: One-bit Distributed Mean Estimation

-This repository is the official implementation of [DRIVE: One-bit Distributed Mean Estimation](https://arxiv.org/abs/2105.08339).
+This repository is the official implementation of 'DRIVE: One-bit Distributed Mean Estimation'.

 ## Context